Soojin-Lee0819/Soojin_Lee0819.github.io/README.md

 Once all the stop-motion videos were filmed, the voice over were recorded.
 We constantly shared progress and gave each other feedback to make sure for example, adding "this was muggy/nana/clippie/Buckle 's (how long time) selfcare".
 Such consistency in format although each piece are incredibly unique and charming in their own ways.

+On the last few days, we focused on the details.
+For instance, the thumbnail image for videos were chosen that best represents the character and also

 ### Reflection & Evaluation:

+This project was one of my favourite project I worked.
+Since I am a firm believer in the benefits the self-care brings, I was really interested